 So what happens when there is no will and no executor has been appointed?

-When someone dies without a Will they are said to have died 'intestate’ and there is no-one with immediate authority to act as a Personal Representative to administer their Estate.
-Instead, an application must be made to the Probate Registry for a Grant of Letters of Administration.
-This document gives the person named the authority to administer the deceased person’s Estate.
-This person is known as an Administrator.
+When someone dies without a will they are said to have died 'intestate’ and no one has immediate authority to act as their personal representative.
+Instead, one of their relatives needs to apply to the Probate Registry for a grant of letters of administration.
+This document gives that person the authority to administer the deceased person’s estate.
+This person is known as an administrator.

->

-> - Surviving spouse or civil partner
+- Surviving spouse or civil partner